 On our south lawn are two Catalpa trees that Kathryn transplanted from her parent’s yard years ago.
 They have huge leaves which come out late.
 They have white blossoms and, unfortunately, they are susceptible to winter kill.
 Both trees have winter kill damage.
 I think we are too cold for them, but for now they are holding on.
 I have planted back-up maple trees (to the right), just in case.

-Finally, we will walk back to the house, have our morning coffee and post these pictures.
+Finally, we will walk back to the house, have our morning coffee from our office coffee machine and post these pictures.
 Upon our return we pass by the south side of our garage.
 Last year I planted our excess tomato plants here.
 This year I don’t have any ideas.
 Do you?
 Thanks for joining me on this walk.
 It was a gorgeous morning.